Skip to main content

 Overview

 Duration discounts provide an alternative deal shaping approach to line item discounts.
 This method involves applying an upfront discount for a portion of the contract term.
+These discounts are calculated based on the order’s total contract value (TCV) and apply to subscription-based (recurring) bricks.

 How duration discounts work